Measurement of the Ratio of Partial Branching Fractions of Inclusive $\overline{B} \to X_u \ell \overline{\nu}$ to $\overline{B} \to X_{c} \ell \overline{\nu}$ and the Ratio of their Spectra with Hadronic Tagging: Event Reconstruction

 We further select events by requiring that the sum of the charges of the tag, lepton, and tracks associated to the $X$ system is zero: consistent with a well reconstructed $\Y4S \to B_{\textrm{tag}} B (\to X \ell \nub)$ event.
 To suppress candidate events with a fake lepton or events where we have identified a lepton from a secondary $c \to s \ell \nub$ decay we require that the charge of the lepton candidate is consistent with a prompt semileptonic decay of $B_{\textrm{sig}}$, where the flavor of $B_{\textrm{sig}}$ has been inferred from that of the $B_{\rm tag}$.
 We make no allowance for $B^0$-mixing.

 If after the enforcement of these selection criteria multiple candidates are present we select the candidate with the highest $C_{\textrm{FEI}}$.
-If any tracks assigned to the $X$ system pass the electron or muon likelihood requirements imposed on the signal lepton, the event is vetoed as we cannot unambiguously ascertain which lepton originates from the primary $B$ decay and which originates from a secondary decay.
+If any tracks assigned to the $X$ system pass the electron or muon likelihood requirements imposed on the signal lepton, the event is vetoed, as we cannot unambiguously ascertain which lepton originates from the primary $B$ decay and which originates from a secondary decay.
+Additionally, the presence of a secondary lepton indicates the likely presence of a secondary neutrino.
+The momentum carried away by such a neutrino would be incorrectly assigned to the neutrino produced in the primary semileptonic decay, worsening the resolution of quantities calculated from $p_\textrm{Miss}$.
 We further require that the number of charged kaons in the event is consistent with $|N_{K^+} - N_{K^-}| \leq 1$, allowing for a single kaon produced via a $b \to c \to s$ cascade decay and additional pairs produced via pair production in what is commonly referred to as $\ssbar$ popping.

 We veto continuum events by means of boosted decision tree multivariate classifiers \cite{Keck:2017gsv} trained on $30$ variables describing the event shape.
 As $\BB$ pairs are produced nearly at rest in the c.m. frame their decays are expected to proceed spherically.
 Lighter quark pairs are produced with a significant boost leading to jet-like decays.
 The variables under consideration are: CLEO cones \cite{CLEO:1995rok}, $B$ meson thrust angles and magnitudes, and modified Fox-Wolfram moments \cite{Belle:2003fgr}.
 Four classifiers are trained, two each for the early SVD and late SVD geometry \cite{Natkaniec:2006rv}.
 The classifiers are cross-applied on simulated samples.
 For data, one of the two SVD geometry appropriate classifiers is randomly selected.
-The selection rejects $92.9\%$ of simulated continuum events and retains $94.4\%$ and $82.9\%$ of simulated $\BXulnu$ and $\BXclnu$ events, respectively.
+The selection rejects $92.9\%$ of simulated continuum events and retains $94.0\%$ and $89.0\%$ of simulated $\BXulnu$ and $\BXclnu$ events, respectively.

 We restrict the allowed lepton energy in the signal $B$ meson rest frame to the region of interest, $\lepp > 1 \gev$.
 Here we define $\lepp = |\vec{p}^{\, B_{\rm sig}}_{\ell}|$, neglecting the small contribution of the lepton mass to the energy, and inferring the signal $B$ momentum from the tag $B$.
 In the c.m. frame this is given by